top of page

 Scope: ~400 staff across seven schools/entities

-Context: The district aimed to embed trauma‑informed learning and leadership practices that would drive sustainable, system‑wide change.
+The district aimed to embed trauma-informed learning and leadership practices that would drive sustainable, system-wide change across buildings and roles.

-• Foundational Training: Established a shared language and core routines for all staff.
+• Foundational Training: Established shared language and core routines for all staff.

-• Train‑the‑Trainer Program: Equipped selected educators and leaders to facilitate internally.
+• Train-the-Trainer: Equipped selected educators and leaders to facilitate internally.

 • Core Team Development: Graduates formed a district Core Team to coordinate implementation, peer coaching, and onboarding.

-• After the formal training phase, we continue as‑needed coaching and consulting to maintain momentum and adapt to evolving needs.
+• Continued as-needed coaching and consulting after the formal training phase to maintain momentum and adapt to evolving needs.

-• Lasting improvements in collaboration, communication, and school culture reported by leaders and staff.
+• Leaders and staff reported lasting improvements in collaboration, communication, and school culture.

-• Greater consistency in student support processes and classroom regulation routines.
+• Student support processes and classroom regulation routines became more consistent.

-• A self‑sustaining internal team that onboards new staff and protects continuity during leadership transitions.
+• An internal team took ownership of onboarding new staff and protecting continuity through leadership transitions.

-What it made possible: A resilient implementation structure that survives turnover and continues to improve daily practice district‑wide.
+A resilient implementation structure that can withstand turnover and continue improving day-to-day practice district-wide.

 “The shared playbook turned ideas into habits across buildings.”